Microsoft/azure-docs.cs-cz/articles/cognitive-services/Face/QuickStarts/Java.md

 // subscription keys from westus, replace "westcentralus" in the URL
 // below with "westus".
 //
-// Free trial subscription keys are generated in the westcentralus region.
+// Free trial subscription keys are generated in the "westus" region.
 If you
 // use a free trial subscription key, you shouldn't need to change this region. private static final String uriBase =
     "https://westcentralus.api.cognitive.microsoft.com/face/v1.0/detect";